gbonan/CLM-ml_v1/README.md

    b.
 There are two directories for the uncoupled simulations:

-      o offline_driver     = driver code for the offline case.
-The main driver is CLMml.F90 o offline_executable = directory containing the makefile, executable, and namelists
+      1. offline_driver     = driver code for the offline case.
+The main driver is CLMml.F90
+      2. offline_executable = directory containing the makefile, executable, and namelists

       The offline code (uncoupled to CLM5) has a namelist file read in offline_driver/controlMod.F90.
 This namelist file sets the